 Semester 2: The Behemoth in the Wild: Compassion, Uncertainty, and the Quest for Meaning in the Book of Job with Benjamin Hackman Revisiting Israel from the Dawn of Modernity to Our Time with Dr. Meirav Jones

-Semester 3: Deeper Time: Ancestral Altars and Connections Beyond the Moment with Robbie Solway Shabbat Lab Presented in partnership with Jewish& + OneTable Are You There, God?: Exploring Theology through the lens of Torah and Commentary with Lara Rodin
+Semester 3: Shabbat Lab Presented in partnership with Jewish& + OneTable Are You There, God?: Exploring Theology through the lens of Torah and Commentary with Lara Rodin

 2022/23: Semester 1: Tools for Ending Antisemitism: Understanding Ourselves and the Canadian Context of Antisemitism with Aaron Rotenberg The Jewish View on Reproductive Rights with Cantor Cheryl Wunch